-Secondary Maximum Contaminant Level (SMCL)
+Secondary Maximum Contaminant Level (SMCL) -Non-mandatory water quality standards.

 Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water (e.g. treatment technique for turbidity).
 Variances, Exemptions, and Waivers - State or EPA permission not to meet an MCL, a treatment technique or test for a given contaminant under certain conditions.